Kennedy-King National Commemorative Site

 About the Location

-On April 4, 2018, exactly fifty years after King's assassination and Kennedy's speech, the memorial was designated as the Kennedy-King National Commemorative Site, further cementing its importance in the national narrative of civil rights history.
+In 2018, exactly fifty years after King's assassination and Kennedy's speech, this site received designation as the Kennedy-King National Commemorative Site, solidifying its place in America's civil rights narrative.

 All Features & Facilities